kieranelby/UbiTok.io/docs/index.md

-# UbiTok.io
-an unstoppable exchange for trading Ethereum tokens

-UbiTok.io runs entirely on the blockchain, which for clients means:
+The UbiTok.io exchange runs entirely on the blockchain, which for clients means:
 - no limits, no sign-up, no waiting for support to verify you;
 - it cannot be shutdown by regulators - or even by its creators;
 - you don't need to trust the exchange employees to look after your coins;
 - ultra-low exchange fees (plus a little gas to power the Ethereum blockchain);
 - total fairness: no preferential treatment for "special" clients.

-We aim to be the leading venue for trading Ethereum assets on-chain, and to help grow an ecosystem of smart contracts trading with each other (and with you).
+UbiTok.io aims to be the leading venue for trading Ethereum assets on-chain, and to help grow an ecosystem of smart contracts trading with each other (and with you).

 ## See UbiTok.io in Action
 Beta release coming soon ...